-MBC1100 Medical Coding - ICD
+MBC1105 Medical Coding

-Introduces the development of medical nomenclature and classification systems.
-Topics include coding of diseases and procedures, an overview of coding systems, and basic coding rules and conventions.
+Introduces the purpose and use of the International Classification of Diseases 10th Revision Clinical Modification (ICD-10-CM), along with the principles of Current Procedure Terminology (CPT) and Healthcare Common Procedure Coding System (HCPCS).
+Topics include coding of diseases and procedures, an overview of coding systems, basic coding rules and conventions, procedural coding, the assignment of DRGs, and the relationship between coding to reimbursement.

-MBC1110 Medical Coding - CPT

-Teaches procedural coding, the assignment of DRGs, the relationship between coding to reimbursement, and selected nomenclature and classification systems.

-MBC2210 Medical Billing and Reimbursement Methods
+MBC2211 Medical Billing and Reimbursement Methods